People

 harinleeresearch@gmail.com

 Dr. Harin Lee is a Junior Research Fellow at King’s College, University of Cambridge.
-He completed his PhD at the Max Planck Institutes for Human Cognitive and Brain Sciences and Empirical Aesthetics, and has held research roles across academia and industry, including at Deezer Research.
+He completed his PhD at the Max Planck Institute for Human Cognitive and Brain Sciences and the Max Planck Institute for Empirical Aesthetics, and has held research roles across academia and industry, including at Deezer Research.
 His work spans cognitive science, data science, and music information research, bridging large-scale behavioral experimentation with computational analysis of global cultural data.

 Harin studies cultural evolution and music cognition using large-scale behavioral experiments, global music datasets, and computational methods.
 His research investigates how cultural exposure, social interaction, and demographic structure shape rhythmic, melodic, and aesthetic patterns in music across societies.
 By combining massive archival and streaming datasets, cross-cultural fieldwork, and online experiments using PsyNet, he aims to uncover how musical structure and cultural preferences emerge, spread, and transform over time, and how technological change reshapes cultural transmission.